 - Rightsizing: rightsize EC2 instances and Auto Scaling Groups

-- Resource scheduling: automatically schedule and pause idle resources
+- Resource Scheduling: automatically schedule and pause idle resources

 - Well Architected Review: automate and streamline your AWS Well-Architected Review